THE PALS PROGRAM IN THE CSKLS/TUTORIAL DEPARTMENT

 SRJC’s Peer Assisted Learning Specialist (PALS) program is an equity-oriented program that seeks to increase student knowledge and skills by fostering community, agency, and persistence in the classroom.
+The PALS Program seeks to end disproportionate impact by providing instructional assistance and embedded tutoring.
 Students who have successfully completed courses are invited back to mentor and tutor current students so that they may find greater academic success.

 - Attend regular class meetings to offer embedded classroom assistance help to students and/or to understand the instructor’s teaching approach and strategies.
 At least one hour per week in class is required of all PALS.
 When determined by instructor, PALS will attend more hours weekly.